-Neil Yandow has been helping out at Upright since it opened, particularly with the brewery's annual smoked beer.
+Neil Yandow has been helping out at Upright since it opened, particularly with the brewery's annual rauchbier when he acts as chief smoker.
 Alex and Gerritt both worked with him beforehand at the Belmont Station, where the three of them formed a friendship around craft beer and music.
 Neil now acts as general manager at the Station and often comes in on days off to lend a hand with whatever is going on in the brewery, a place he says reminds him of a little house he used to live in.
-Besides his obvious love for the industry, Neil enjoys throwing frisbees at the park and taking his pooch on long walks all over Portland.

 Angelo De Ieso II is the co-founder of Brewpublic, a website dedicated to regional craft beer news, info and events.
-He met Alex and Gerritt while working at the Belmont Station and has been further inspired ever since.
-Today he has risen to the esteem of sanitation technician and part time beer dubber.
-So far he is on the hook for naming Upright beers such as Four Play, Fresh Hop of Bel-Air, Anglo Saison, Engelberg Pils, Blend Love, Alphaphylactic Hop, and Ben Gosler.
-He is still trying to convince Alex to develop a fresh hopped lager called Engelberg Hopperdink, and dreams of other brews such as the Objectification of Women Blonde Ale, Lactovasilios, and the Boliva Tootin’ John.
+His role at the brewery is part time beer dubber.
+So far he is on the hook for naming Upright beers such as Four Play, Fresh Hop of Bel-Air, Anglo Saison, Engelberg Pils, Blend Love, Alphaphylactic Hop, Lactovasilios, and Ben Gosler.
+He is still trying to convince Alex to develop a fresh hopped lager called Engelberg Hopperdink, and dreams of other brews such as the Objectification of Women Blonde Ale, Spollenator Honey Doppelbock, and the Boliva Tootin’ John.
 A highlight of his life is helping brew a Rooibos infused beer with Breakside Brewmaster Ben Edmunds called "Alex Legume", a tribute to Upright's founder.